 Best Silicone Lube for Vaginal Sex:

 Sliquid has done it again.
-Even if the market is flooded with perfectly good silicone lubes, the company still succeeds in making a product that is pretty much on par with the higher end silicone lubes ( like Pjur ) at a fraction of the price.
-The only real big difference being that the bottles may not be as pretty.
+Even if the market is flooded with perfectly good silicone lubes, the company still succeeds in making a product that is pretty much on par with the higher-end silicone lubes ( like Pjur ) at a fraction of the price.
+The only real big difference is that the bottles may not be as pretty.

 Otherwise, if you’re looking for something that’s just as good at a fraction of the price, you should definitely go with Sliquid’s take on silicone lube.